SP5LMA/MICE/README.md

  * rhyme-do-while.s

 Investigate post-indexing feature.
 Can it be used more extensively in the code to traverse the other table?
 Analyze .data section.
 Observe that it can be improved in terms of memory usage and implement such change.
 Can the hard-coded number of loop iterations be improved to version that is counted automatically during compilation?
 Implement such modification.
 Add more verses to prove the above change was implemented properly.
 Change loop from up-counting do down-counting.

+ * functions.s

+Examine usage of functions using debugger.
+Determine what data does it provide.
+ * functions-errorcontrol.s

+Identify differences between this and previous codes.
+Develop a plan to make this application "crash".
+Evaluate boundary conditions at which error control takes place using debugger.

  * title.s